jpbempel/jpbempel.github.io/_posts/startup-containers-tieredcompilation.md

 $ docker build --tag spring-petclinic .
 ```

 Let's run it with 4 cores of my intel i7-8569U.
-The application at the end of the starup displays
+The application at the end of the starup displays:
 ```
 Started PetClinicApplication in 12.059 seconds (JVM running for 12.918)
 ```